sinaru/rapidflow/README.md

 ## Architecture

-Rapidflow uses a multi-stage pipeline architecture with concurrent workers at each stage.
+RapidFlow uses a multi-stage pipeline architecture with concurrent workers at each stage.

 ### Pipeline Flow